 The Bottom-Tier Character Tomozaki Season 2 anime TV series will have the titular character Fumiya Tomozaki challenging the seemingly unbeatable boss queen of high school life.
 But when will Jaku-Chara Tomozaki-kun Season 2 come out?

-It’s been confirmed that two Bottom-Tier Character Tomozaki OVA episodes will release in 2021.
+However, two Bottom-Tier Character Tomozaki OVA episodes have already released in 2021.
 (Please see below for more details.)

 The first of the anime TV series was produced by Japanese animation studio Project No. 9, which is also known for making the 2019 CHOYOYU!: High School Prodigies Have It Easy Even in Another World! anime, and the Didn’t I Say to Make My Abilities Average in the Next Life?! anime.
 In 2021, they also produced the I Shaved.
 Then I Brought a High School Girl Home anime adaptation.